 I feel it's important to describe what I've been doing because I want those who agree with the importance of the idea of basic income to help expand the network even faster, and help create more interconnections within it for a more robust network.
 No network works best if built around a handful of supernodes.
 The failure of such a centralized node can damage the network.
 Information that would have gotten from one person to another, won't.
 This idea is what the entire Internet is built upon.
 The more nodes the better, and the more interconnections the better.
 Damage can be routed around without issue.

 With that said, please join me in spending some of what time you have available to do so, finding other supporters of basic income in your social networks, both online and offline.
-Follow each other on Twitter, Facebook, Instagram, Snapchat, whatever social platform you use the most.
+Follow each other on Twitter, Facebook, Instagram, Snap, Steemit, whatever social platform you use the most.
 If a person is talking about basic income, welcome them into your network.
 Here's a tip to find supporters: When a tweet about basic income is retweeted by many people, follow everyone who retweeted that tweet.
 When an article about basic income is shared on Facebook, like it, and make new friends.
 Help grow the entire basic income network.